Your credit reports contain information about where you live, how you pay your bills and any public records that you may have.

 When sending your dispute by mail, check out our sample dispute letters and follow the instructions.
 After the creditor receives notice of a dispute from the credit bureau, it must investigate, review the relevant information, and report the results back to the consumer reporting company.

 If the information provider finds the disputed information is inaccurate, it must notify all three nationwide consumer reporting companies so they can correct the information in your file.
 Sometimes the creditor simply fails to respond to the credit bureau.
-In that case, the credit bureau simply removes if from your credit report.
+In that case, the credit bureau removes it from your credit report.

 You will hear back from the credit bureau about 30 days after they receive the letter.
-Often times you will receive the results of your dispute sooner than that.
+Often you will receive the results of your dispute sooner than that.

-It’s important to follow up with your credit report dispute if you don’t receive the desired results.
+You will need to follow up with your credit report dispute if you don’t receive the desired results.
 It’s also possible that your letter gets ignored.
 If you have not received a response within 30-40 days, you will need to send a follow-up letter.
 You can also file a formal complaint with the FTC.

-The FTC does not resolve individual consumer disputes, but it’s important that you have the complaint filed for your records in case you decide to hire an attorney as willful failure to comply with the law may subject the credit bureau to civil liability.
+The FTC does not resolve individual consumer disputes, but it’s essential that you have the complaint filed for your records in case you decide to hire an attorney as willful failure to comply with the law may subject the credit bureau to civil liability.

 Getting Professional Help